builderbill

 The trick of course here was again position.
 I was sat opposite a set of traffic lights and just waited for them to turn red and I managed to get maybe half a motorbike drawn for each change.

-In the town of Sa Dec on the Delta I once saw a middle aged lady sat on a bike in front of me, get loaded up with eight cartons of beer behind her back on the pillion seat.
+In the town of Sa Dec on the Delta I once saw a middle aged lady sat on a motorbike in front of me, get loaded up with eight cartons of beer behind her back on the pillion seat.

 "But that's not all" they then put one carton in a space in front of her and another on the handlebars.